 what’s the difference between semolina (cream of wheat) and Semolina flour?

 The Semolina flour used for baking is often referred to or labeled as durum wheat semolina flour in the stores.
-Its color is soft yellow flour and However, the semolina used for porridge has a pale white color with brown speckles and it’s often labeled as Farina, Cream of wheat, Creamy wheat, malt-o-meal or simply as semolina.
+Its color is soft yellow.
+However, the semolina used for porridge has a pale white color with brown speckles and it’s often labeled as semolina but Farina, Cream of wheat, Creamy wheat, malt-o-meal all belong to this family with little to no difference in appearance and taste.
+Therefore, they can all be used to make this semolina porridge.

 Can the semolina flour used in baking be used for semolina porridge?